Platform work across Europe

 Italy

-The Italian Government published the 1 May Decree, which has to be adopted within 60 days.
-The 1 May Decree includes four articles which relate to the transposition of the Platform Work Directive.
-Article 12 proposes a general legal presumption of employment in the platform economy.
-It states: “When there are indications of control or […]
+The Italian Government published the 1 May Decree, which has to be made into an Act within 60 days.
+The 1 May Decree includes four articles which relate to platform work, and is likely the starting point for the transposition of the EU Platform Work Directive, although these articles are by no means comprehensive of […]

 Union-Indépendants demands Uber Eats and Deliveroo stop “abusive” app deactivations